 One additional benefit that can cover the annual fee is the yearly $100 hotel savings credit.
 When booking a single $500+ hotel stay through thankyou.com, you automatically redeem the benefit.
 This can be one of the best hotel credit cards.

-The signup bonus is the ability to earn 80,000 ThankYou points after spending $4,000 in the first 3 months of account opening.
-This bonus is worth up to $800 in gift cards when redeemed at thankyou.com.
+New Citi Premier Card cardmembers can earn 60,000 bonus ThankYou® Points after spending $4,000 in purchases within the first 3 months of account opening.
+The 60k bonus points are redeemable for $600 in gift cards when redeemed at thankyou.com.

 The annual fee is $95 and there is no foreign transaction fee.